 Table 52 -703 PUD shall govern the use of this zoning district, including permitted, prohibited, special uses, and conditional uses.
+Shipping containers are not permitted in Residential Zoning Districts.

 The following uses shall be permitted in the PRD district upon approval by the Mayor and City Council as provided in 52-406 of this ordinance.
 No commercial uses shall be approved on the perimeter of a PRD district so as to adjoin property identified on the future land use map as R-1 low density residential, unless allowed by city council.
 The architectural style of all commercial structures shall be compatible and consistent with the character of the surrounding residential neighborhood.